MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/get-started-python.md

   - python
 ---
 # Get Started Using Python with Bing Ads Services
 To get started developing Bing Ads applications with Python, you can start with the [provided examples](code-examples.md) or follow one of the application walkthroughs for a [Web](walkthrough-web-application-python.md) or [Desktop](walkthrough-desktop-application-python.md) application.
-The examples have been developed with the Bing Ads Python [SDK](client-libraries.md) and run with [Python Tools for Visual Studio (PTVS)](http://pytools.codeplex.com/) on [Visual Studio Community](https://www.visualstudio.com/vs/community/).
-Your custom configuration may vary.

 You will need user credentials with access to Bing Ads either in [production](https://secure.bingads.microsoft.com/) or [sandbox](https://secure.sandbox.bingads.microsoft.com/Auth?EnvContext=Sandbox).
 For the production environment you will need a [production developer token](get-started.md#get-developer-token).
 All sandbox clients can use the universal sandbox developer token i.e., **BBD37VB98**.
 For more information, please see [Get Started With the Bing Ads API](get-started.md) and [Sandbox](sandbox.md).

-To authenticate with a [Microsoft Account](https://account.microsoft.com/account) (email address user name) in production, you must also must [register](authentication-oauth.md#registerapplication) an application and get the corresponding client identifier.
+To authenticate via OAuth in production, you must also must [register](authentication-oauth.md#registerapplication) an application and get the corresponding client identifier.
 You also need to take note of the client secret and redirect URI if you are developing a web application.
 For authentication details, see [Authentication With the SDKs](sdk-authentication.md#oauth).

 ## <a name="dependencies"></a> Dependencies
 The Bing Ads Python SDK uses the [suds-jurko-0.6](https://bitbucket.org/jurko/suds) library as a proxy for all of Bing Ads web services.
 For more information about using Suds with Bing Ads, see [Using Suds](#suds).

 The Bing Ads Python [SDK](client-libraries.md) supports Python 2.6, 2.7, and 3.3 or higher.
 You should install and run one of the supported versions.

 ## <a name="installation"></a>Install the SDK
 To install the Bing Ads Python [SDK](client-libraries.md) for the first time, run the following either from your IDE or command line prompt.